PPML/tabby2/inst/md/readmore.md

 scenarios to plot.

-After the user reviews the descriptions of the predefined scenarios, they can either proceed to one of the *Outcomes* pages to view the results corresponding to these predefined scenarios, or choose to define a new scenario by navigating to the *Custom Scenarios* page.
+After the user reviews the descriptions of the predefined scenarios, they can either proceed to one of the *Modelled Outcomes* pages to view the results corresponding to these predefined scenarios, or choose to define a new scenario by navigating to the *Custom Scenarios* page.

 #### Custom Scenarios

 Custom Model Scenarios allow users to generate a new scenario by selecting different options for Targeted Testing and Treatment of LTBI ("Targeted Testing and Treatment") or TB disease and latent infection treatment ("Care Cascade Changes").
 Users can also create scenarios as a combination of changes in both of these areas, specified on the "Combination Scenarios" page.

 After specifying a Targeted Testing and Treatment scenario, Program Change scenario, or Combination scenario, the user clicks the "Run Model" button to simulate the scenario they have specified.
-Upon navigating to one of the *Outcomes* pages, their scenario will appear as an option for visualization or download in the *Estimates, Time Trends,* and *Age Groups* pages of the application.
+Upon navigating to one of the *Modelled Outcomes* pages, their scenario will appear as an option for visualization or download in the *Estimates, Time Trends,* and *Age Groups* pages of the application.